Get the FREE one-click dictionary software for Windows

 Derived forms: killings

-See also: deadly, deathly, effortful, exterminate, humorous, humourous [Brit, Cdn, non-standard], imbibe, lethal, mortal, terminal
+See also: deadly, deathly, effortful, humorous, humourous [Brit, Cdn, non-standard], kill off, lethal, mortal, terminal

-Type of: ache, be, beat [informal], blackball, conclusion, cut, destroy, destruct, drink, earnings, end, ending, exhaust, fatality, fish out [informal], hit, human death, hurt, imbibe, lucre, negative, net, net income, net profit, overcome, overpower, overtake, overwhelm, profit, profits, spifflicate [Brit, informal], spiflicate [Brit, informal], suffer, sweep over, switch off, take away, take out, terminate, termination, tucker [N. Amer, informal], tucker out [N. Amer, informal], turn off, turn out, uncreate [literary], veto, wash up
+Type of: ache, alter, beat [informal], blackball, change, conclusion, cut, destroy, destruct, drink, earnings, end, ending, engulf, exhaust, fatality, fish out [informal], hit, human death, hurt, imbibe, ingulf [archaic], lucre, modify, negative, net, net income, net profit, overcome, overpower, overtake, overwhelm, profit, profits, spifflicate [Brit, informal], spiflicate [Brit, informal], suffer, sweep over, switch off, take out, terminate, termination, tucker [N. Amer, informal], tucker out [N. Amer, informal], turn off, turn out, uncreate [literary], veto, wash up

 Encyclopedia: Killing